 A modern YA heroine is indeed allowed to look ‘average’, but her lack of Beauty is so often not the case.
 So often, the character undergoes a makeover.
 The implicit message of a makeover plot: It’s not okay to remain your original ugly self.

 The Makeover Trope and Attempts at Subversion

 There is immense, deep-seated appeal for the makeover fantasy.
 There must be, because a lot of really old fairy tales are based around the makeover plot.
 Cinderella is the standout example.
-The Ugly Duckling is a variation on that, written by Hans Christian Andersen.
+The Ugly Duckling is the ur-story of that, written by Hans Christian Andersen.
 There are many lesser known tales about beautiful princesses hiding out as ordinary folk.
 Take the princess of “All Fur”, who covers her beauty with soot, is taken into the woods, captured and required to labour hard as a kitchen hand until one night there is a ball at the castle, she washes the soot off and reveals her shining, glowing self.
 She marries the prince and lives happily ever after.